SEB broadens collaboration with Mitt Liv

 We at SEB have a strong belief that commitment drives change.
 Through our partnerships we want to become involved so that together we can create conditions to increase diversity and contribute to a more inclusive and equal society.

 SEB has various collaborations designed to promote inclusion and diversity in the countries in which we operate.
 Here we have collected together information about the collaborations that we mainly have in Sweden.
-Our aim is that this site will be dynamic and that we will add to it with interesting information from all our sites.
+Our aim is that this site will be dynamic and that we continuously will add interesting information from all our sites.

 SEB collaborates with Unicus, an IT consulting company that sells “testing services with a twist”.
 The twist is that the company only employees people with Asperger’s syndrome, who have previously been unemployed.
 SEB engages consultants from Unicus to work with testing.